 Please find a list of recent research projects here.

 Please find a list of recent publications here.

-Articles published in The International Journal of the Constructed Environment are peer reviewed by scholars who are active members of The Constructed Environment Research Network.
-Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to referee articles and have been screened by Common Ground’s editorial team.
-This engagement with the Research Network, as well as Common Ground’s criterion-based evaluation system, distinguishes our peer-review process from those of journals that have a more top-down, editor-centric approach to refereeing.
+Articles published in The International Journal of Architectonic, Spatial, and Environmental Design are peer-reviewed by scholars who are active members of the Constructed Environment Research Network.
+Common Ground Research Networks uses a two-way anonymous peer review system.
+The publisher, editors, reviewers, and authors all agree upon the standards of expected ethical behavior as based on the Committee on Publication Ethics (COPE) Core Practices.
+Reviewers may be past or present conference delegates, fellow submitters to the collection, or scholars who have volunteered to referee articles and have been screened by Common Ground’s editorial team.
+This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes our peer review process from others.